 This whale of a strain can knock you off your feet if you’re not careful!
-Moby Dick can pack up to 27% THC, and with barely any CBD to speak of.
-As a result, the dizzying euphoria you feel after lighting up with Moby Dick can overwhelm you if you’re not careful.
+Moby Dick can pack up to 27% THC, with a CBD content of as little as 1%.
+As a result, Moby Dick’s dizzying, euphoric effects can be overwhelming for some.

-This strain has a relatively short flowering time of 9-10 weeks.
-Grown outdoors, it will bloom at the start of October.
+This strain has a relatively short indoor flowering time of 9-10 weeks.
+Grown outdoors, it will bloom in late October or early November.

-The good news is that Moby Dick provides a mammoth yield.
-Indoors, plants will yield around 23 ounces per square meter.
-However, outdoor crops can provide you with up to 53 ounces per plant – that’s enormous!
+The good news is that Moby Dick provides a mammoth yield outdoors and a generous return indoors.
+Generally, Durban Poison plants yield around 23 ounces per square meter indoors.
+However, outdoor crops can provide you with an enormous bountiful yield of up to 53 ounces per plant.

 Final Thoughts on Mold-Resistant Cannabis Strains

 Mold is the bane of many marijuana growers’ existence.
 Rather than letting it get you down, you can make your life a little easier by buying mold-resistant strains.
-The strains in this list are just five of the best picks for mold-resistant cannabis, but there are plenty of others out there.
+The strains in this list are just five of the best picks for mold-resistant cannabis.
+There are plenty of other options out there.

 Although the majority we mentioned here grow better or offer higher yields outdoors, you can grow all of them indoors and out.
 For sativas like Durban Poison, though, you’ll need to have a large space and practice plenty of topping.

 Hopefully, you’ll have some fun growing these strains.
 If you’ve tried it, let us know how you found the process in the comments!